 In November 2015, the Company entered into an exclusive license agreement with Scientific Development and Research, Inc. and Otodyne, Inc. (collectively, the "Licensors") granting it exclusive worldwide rights to develop and commercialize OP0201, a potential first-in-class treatment option for patients at risk for or with otitis media (middle ear inflammation with or without infection), which is often caused by ETD.
 Under the terms of the agreement, the Company is obligated to use commercially reasonable efforts to seek approval for and commercialize at least one product for otitis media in the U.S. and key European markets (France, Germany, Italy, Spain, and the United Kingdom).
 The Company is responsible for prosecuting, maintaining, and enforcing all intellectual property and will be the sole owner of improvements.
-Under the agreement with the Licensors, the Company paid license fees totaling \$750,000 and issued 9,780 common shares to the Licensors, which was expensed to research and development during the year ended December 31, 2015
+Under the agreement with the Licensors, the Company paid license fees totaling \$750,000 and issued 9,780 common shares to the Licensors, which was expensed to research and development during the year ended December 31, 2015.

 In December 2015, the Licensors completed transfer of all technology, including the active IND application to the Company.
-The Company is obligated to pay up to \$42.1 million in development and regulatory milestones if OP0201 is approved for three indications in the United States, two in Europe, and two in Japan.
+The Company is obligated to pay up to \$42.1 million in development and regulatory milestones if OP0201 is approved for three indications in the U.S., two in Europe, and two in Japan.
 The Company is also obligated to pay up to \$36.0 million in sales based milestones, beginning with sales exceeding \$1.0 billion in a calendar year.
 The Company is also obligated to pay a tiered royalty for a period up to eight years, on a country-by-country basis.
 The royalty ranges from a low-single to mid-single percentage of net sales.
-The Company made a \$300,000 milestone payment in March 2019 related to the first patient enrolled in a phase 2 study, which is included in research and development expenses in 2019.
-There were no other milestones achieved during the years ended December 31, 2019 or 2018.
+There were no milestones achieved during the years ended December 31, 2018 or 2017.